Careers in Research Online Survey

 - gives insight into the research environment element of the Research Excellence Framework

 CROS is now managed by Vitae.
-It is hosted on the Bristol Online Survey (BOS) tool, which provides a secure web environment for the design, delivery, administration and analysis of online surveys.
+It is hosted on the BOS survey platform, which provides a secure web environment for the design, delivery, administration and analysis of online surveys.

 CROS is overseen by the CROS/PIRLS Steering Group

-CROS is run biennially in the UK and will next run in spring 2015.
+CROS is run biennially in the UK and will run from 1 March to 31 May 2017.
 CROS can be modified to meet the needs of institutions outside the UK.
 For general information about running CROS contact us or contact BOS for help with technical issues

-Careers in Research Online Survey Code of Practice
+Participating institutions sign a Careers in Research Online Survey collaborative agreement

-Careers in Research Online Survey (CROS) 2013 UK aggregate results.
-68 UK institutions participated in 2013.
-8216 research staff responded representing a response rate of about 26%.
+Careers in Research Online Survey (CROS) 2015 UK aggregate results.
+8964 research staff from 72 institutions responded, a response rate of 28%.
 It demonstrates the significant progress made by UK institutions in supporting researchers and the remaining challenges.

 Principal Investigators and Research Leaders Survey.
 Gathering views and experiences from managers of researchers in the UK